 About Our Program

 Anthropologists study humanity in many different dimensions, across time and space.
-The field is divided into four main areas of inquiry: modern human societies (Socio-cultural Anthropology), past human societies (Archaeology), human communication (Linguistic Anthropology), and human and primate biology (Biological Anthropology).
-At Southern Illinois University, we strive to offer students an integrated, “four-field” approach to the study of humans, at the undergraduate and graduate levels, along with opportunities to work with active researchers in all areas.
-For more information on each area and the faculty, see "Specializations."
+The field is divided into three main areas of inquiry: modern human societies (Socio-cultural Anthropology), past human societies (Archaeology), and human and primate biology (Biological Anthropology).
+At Southern Illinois University, we strive to offer students an integrated, multi-field approach to the study of humans, at the undergraduate and graduate levels, along with opportunities to work with active researchers in all areas.
+For more information on each area and the faculty, see "Program Tracks."

 Anthropology also forms a central part of several interdisciplinary minors on campus, including minors in Africana Studies (also now available as a major), Forensic Science, Latino and Latin American Studies, and Native American Studies.